Emergency Dentist — Conway, SC

 The Most Common Dental Emergencies

 Dental emergencies come in all shapes and sizes.
 Some can be quite painful, while others may not be.
 Some will require urgent attention, but others can sometimes wait until the next available appointment.
-In any of these cases, your first step should be calling our Conway practice.
+In any of these cases, your first step should be calling our Conway dental office.
 We can not only set up a same-day appointment for you but also provide advice for dealing with your specific situation until you can come in.
 In the meantime, here are some of the most common types of emergencies and how to respond to them.